 The first type, protest, usually contains some level of formal organization or shared discontent that allows goal-oriented activities to be collectively pursued.
 This first category includes political protests and labor disputes.
 Many protest actions and demonstrations are orderly, lawful, and peaceful, but some may become threatening, disruptive, and even deliberately malicious (on the part of at least some of those involved either in the protest itself or in reaction to the protest).
 It is only the latter type of event that should properly be classified as a civil disturbance.
 The destruction of property, interruption of services, interference with lawful behaviors of ordinary citizens and/or emergency responders, the use of intimidation or civil rights violations, and threats or actual acts of physical violence may all occur during civil disturbance events.
 Actual Michigan events have included the willful destruction of property and impeded property access during labor strikes, and heated conflicts between opposing participants at political rallies or issue-driven demonstrations.
-Different risks and forms of disturbance are connected with the nature and perceived importance of the cause, the degree of organization among those who are active in the protest, and the amount of group cohesion among those who are involved.
+Different risks and forms of disturbance are connected with the nature and perceived importance of the cause, the degree of organization among those who are involved.